MarcinLinkl/Bookstore/README.md

-# Biblioteczka
+# Bookstore
-> Program for easy viewing of your favorite books from your home library loaded by Autor,Tytuł,Wydawnictwo,Rok wydania from xlsx file
+> Program in python for easy viewing of your favorite books from your home library loaded by Autor,Tytuł,Wydawnictwo,Rok wydania from xlsx file
 > stored sql database
 > with options for geting informations from website like www.lubimyczytac.pl and also books covers downloaded from google image